Ferenc Szálasi: First steps in politics

 After Germany's "Union" (Anschluss) with Austria in 1938, Szálasi's followers became more radical in their political activities, and Szálasi was arrested and imprisoned by the Hungarian Police.
 However, even while in prison Szálasi managed to remain a powerful political figure, and was proclaimed leader of the National Socialist Arrow Cross Party (a coalition of several right-wing groups) when it was expanded in 1938.
-The party attracted a large number of followers, and in the 1939 elections, it gained 30 seats in the Hungarian Parliament, thus becoming one of the more powerful parties in Hungary.
-Freed due to a general amnesty resulting from the Second Vienna Award in 1940, Szálasi returned to politics.
-When World War II began, the Arrow Cross Party was officially banned by Prime Minister Pál Teleki, thus forcing Szálasi to operate in secret.
-During this period, Szálasi gained the support and backing of the Germans, who had previously been opposed to Szálasi because his Hungarist nationalism placed Hungarian territorial claims above those of Germany.
+The party attracted a large number of followers, and in the 1939 elections, it gained 30 seats in the elected Lower House of the Hungarian Parliament, thus becoming one of the more powerful parties in Hungary.
+In the 1939 election, the Arrow Cross won 25% of the vote and would had almost certainly won more seats were not for the way that most Hungarians were disfranchised along with gerrymandering.
+However, the ruling Party of Hungarian Life won 179 seats in the election, making the Arrow Cross a distant second.
+Furthermore, the conservative prime minister Pál Teleki on 5 May 1939 brought in the Second Anti-Jewish Law, which limited Jews to holding only 6% of all the jobs in any given profession, which satisfied many of the Arrow Cross supporters, and in this way Teleki won over many of the Arrow Cross voters.
+The Regent of Hungary, Admiral Miklós Horthy, met Szálasi twice and he came away unimpressed, saying that Szálasi was "an idiot".

+Szálasi on vacation in Germany, 1940.